DeepAffex Developers Guide

 For Investigational Use Only

-DeepAffex™ is not a substitute for the clinical judgment of a health care professional.
-DeepAffex™ is intended to improve your awareness of general wellness.
-DeepAffex™ does not diagnose, treat, mitigate or prevent any disease, symptom, disorder or abnormal physical state.
+DeepAffex is not a medical device and should not be a used as a substitute for clinical judgment by a health care professional.
+DeepAffex is intended to improve your awareness of general wellness.
+DeepAffex is not intended to diagnose, treat, mitigate or prevent any disease, symptom, disorder or abnormal physical condition.
 Consult with a health care professional or emergency services if you believe you may have a medical issue.

 Introduction

-Transdermal Optical Imaging (TOI™)
+Transdermal Optical Imaging (TOI)

-Transdermal Optical Imaging™ (TOI) is an imaging technology by NuraLogix that uses a digital camera and advanced image processing to extract facial blood-flow data from a human subject.
+Transdermal Optical Imaging (TOI) is an imaging technology by NuraLogix that uses a digital camera and advanced image processing to extract facial blood-flow data from a human subject.

 As a person's heart beats, the color of their skin undergoes minute variations.
-TOI™ captures and amplifies these variations and uses them to extract blood-flow information.
+TOI captures and amplifies these variations and uses them to extract blood-flow information.
 When done from biologically significant regions of interest of the person's face, the result is called facial blood-flow information.

-Transdermal Optical Imaging (TOI™)
+Transdermal Optical Imaging (TOI)

 There are three pre-requisites to extracting useful facial blood-flow information: